rick12000/vocalance/docs/developer/command_execution_services.rst

 GridService
 ============

 The ``GridService`` displays an overlay grid that divides the screen into numbered cells.
-You can select cells by voice to click precise locations without using the mouse.
+You can select cells by voice to click or hover over precise locations without using the mouse.

 Displaying the Grid
 -------------------

+The grid supports two modes: **click mode** (default) and **hover mode**.

-When you say "show grid", the service calculates optimal grid dimensions and displays the overlay:
+When you say "**go**", the service displays the grid in click mode:

 .. code-block:: python

    if isinstance(command, GridShowCommand):
        num_rects = command.num_rects or self._config.grid.default_rect_count
        rows, cols = self._calculate_grid_dimensions(num_rects)
+       click_mode = command.click_mode  # "click" or "hover"

-       show_event = ShowGridRequestEventData(rows=rows, cols=cols)
+       show_event = ShowGridRequestEventData(rows=rows, cols=cols, click_mode=click_mode)
        self.event_publisher.publish(show_event)
        await self._publish_visibility_event(True, rows, cols)

+When you say "**hover**", the grid displays in hover mode instead.
+In hover mode, selecting a cell moves the mouse without clicking.

 The service optimizes dimensions to minimize aspect ratio distortion: